americanexpress/unify-flowret/readme.md

 Needless to say, the name of the branch returned should match with the name specified in the process definition.

-The application can set the unit response type to one of the following:
+For a `StepResponse`, the unit response type can be one of the following:

 ```java
 public enum UnitResponseType {